Baby Boomer Home Buying Trends

 Wide doorways and hallways

-As a homeowner ages, the likelihood of them having to use a wheelchair becomes more probable.
-The wider doors and hallways are useful for moving larger furniture today, and will can be wheelchair accessible tomorrow.
+As homeowners age, the likelihood of them having to use a wheelchair becomes more probable.
+The wider doors and hallways are useful for moving larger furniture today and can be wheelchair accessible tomorrow.

 Traditional retirement locations are out!

 According to After55.com, states like Florida, Arizona, and California have lots of retirement communities.
 Rankings according to Bankrate.com released in March 2017.
-Traditional retirement locations are out and moving closer to family and loved ones is IN as a home buying trend for baby boomers.
+Traditional retirement locations are out and moving closer to family and loved ones is IN!